-Symbols Descriptions Warning Indicate a highly dangerous situation, meaning that operating of handling in a wrong manner could result in death or serious injury to personnel, or damage to equipment.
+Symbols Descriptions Warning Indicate a highly dangerous situation, meaning that operating or handling in a wrong manner could result in death or serious injury to personnel, or damage to equipment.
 Attention should be paid to the operation and handling.
-Mandatory 1 Indicate the compulsory measures that should be taken Prohibited 0 Indicate the prohibited actions and/or operations that should not be performed.
+Mandatory 1 Indicate the compulsory measures that should be taken Prohibited Indicate the prohibited actions and/or operation performed.
+Indicate the prohibited actions and/or operations that should not be performed.